MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/tpm/tpm-fundamentals.md

 In that case, the lockout duration between each guess can be shortened to allow legitimate users to retry a failed attempt sooner, while maintaining a similar level of protection.

 Beginning with Windows 10, version 1703, the minimum length for the BitLocker PIN was increased to 6 characters to better align with other Windows features that leverage TPM 2.0, including Windows Hello.
-To help organizations with the transition, beginning with Windows 10, version 1709 and Windows 10, version 1703 with the October 2017 [cumulative update](https://support.microsoft.com/help/4018124) installed, the BitLocker PIN length is 6 characters by default, but it can be reduced to 4 characters.
+To help organizations with the transition, beginning with Windows 10, version 1709 and Windows 10, version 1703, or Windows 11, with the October 2017 [cumulative update](https://support.microsoft.com/help/4018124) installed, the BitLocker PIN length is 6 characters by default, but it can be reduced to 4 characters.
 If the minimum PIN length is reduced from the default of six characters, then the TPM 2.0 lockout period will be extended.

 ### TPM-based smart cards